 The complaint says both companies, with Blackmon as principal, provided credit counseling and debt management services to consumers in 48 states.

-Pattern of complaints
+Pattern of grievances

-Bondi's staff pored over stacks of consumer complaints claiming the defendants withdrew customers’ funds to pay creditors on a monthly basis, but did not pay the creditors within 30 days as required by law, and in some cases, never paid the creditors at all.
+Bondi's staff pored over stacks of consumer grievances claiming the defendants withdrew customers’ funds to pay creditors on a monthly basis, but did not pay the creditors within 30 days as required by law, and in some cases, never paid the creditors at all.

 The agreement gets the defendants out of the business, banning them from engaging in or assisting others in any consumer debt-related services.
 The judgment will also cost the defendants at least a million dollars, including full consumer restitution of more than $600,000 before the remainder of the $7 million judgment can be suspended.